olegantonyan/translateable/README.md

 end
 ```

-If you already have a data and want to migrate it to new translateable structure, use provided generator:
+If you already have data​ and you want to migrate it to a new translateable structure, use ​a generator provided:
 ```
 bin/rails generate translateable:migration posts title
 ```
 This will create a reversible migration for data in `title` field of the `posts` table.
-By default, existent data will be moved into `I18n.default_locale`.
-If you want to use another locale, provide it as third argument:
+By default, the existent data will be moved into `I18n.default_locale`.
+If you want to use another locale, provide it as a third argument:
 ```
 bin/rails generate translateable:migration posts title ru
 ```